mastercaution/det-sign-fault-sim/README.md

 ## Attack Information
 ### OSSL Ed25519 Attack (`ossl_ed25519_attack`)
 This is a simulated fault attack on OpenSSL Ed25519 signing, which forces the signing algorithm to use a nonce twice for different messages.
+It recovers the secret parameter `a` to be able to create forged signatures.